-When it comes to the decision of buying an old house vs new house, there are so many things that are taken into consideration.
-Aside from the obvious things like how much you can afford to pay for the place and the area you want to live in, there’s also the question of whether you’d like to have a newer build or an older home.
+When it comes to the decision of buying an old house vs a new house, you must consider so many things.
+Of course, you decide the obvious things like how much you can afford to pay for the place and the area you want to live in.
+However, you must also ask yourself whether you’d like to have a newer build or an older home.

 Old house pros:

 - They’re often full of character.
 Older houses are typically full of charm and character with many of their original features retained from the times when they were built or restored at least to reflect that time period, and this can definitely be a big benefit to owning an older house since new houses just aren’t built that way anymore.